metaplex-foundation/developer-hub/src/pages/core/plugins/permanent-transfer.md

 The Permanent Transfer Plugin is a `Permanent` plugin will always be present on the MPL Core Asset or MPL Core Collection.
 A permanent plugin can only be added at the time of Asset or Collection creation.
 This plugin allows the plugin authority to transfer the asset at any point to another address.

-The Permanent Transfer Plugin will work in areas such as;
+The Permanent Transfer Plugin will work in areas such as:

 - Gaming event triggers the transfer of a users Asset to another wallet.